 - Weak Tibialis Anterior muscle and /or worn out footwear that does not provide enough support or shock absorption.

 - The wrong type of running shoe for the foot type.

 Symptoms of Shin Splints:

-- Pain down the length of the shin bone, more prominent during exercise and relieved during rest.
+- Pain down the length of the shin bone, at the start and completion of exercise.

 - Gradually gets worse over time if not treated, reducing running distance and ability to exercise.

 - May lead to stress fractures in the shinbone if not treated, which can result in pain on walking and at night.

 If shin splints are not treated and eventuate into stress fractures.
 This can take months to heal and longer periods of rest from exercise, which as a fellow gym goer you definitely do not want!
 Therefore it is important to seek treatment as soon as symptoms present.